cmars/replican-sync/README.md

 ## Status ##

-At this point, I'm hammering self-consistency and simplicity into the library as I develop on it.
+At this point, I'm working self-consistency and simplicity into the library as I develop on it.
 The API is subject to change.

 ### Implemented ###